When considering a Boxer as a family pet, there are a couple of different ways to enhance your chances of ending up with a good reliable companion.

 As far as other family pets are concerned, it’s not uncommon for Boxers to show some aggression.
 This can especially happen towards other dogs of the same gender.

 With proper socialization from a young age, this can issue can be greatly minimized.
 They tend to do alright with cats, though a lot of them enjoy a good cat chase from time to time.

 When training your Boxer, it is important to realize that although they need firm and consistent leadership, and although they can tend to be stubborn, they are also sensitive and very proud.

-In order to best get through to your Boxer and get the best reaction from them during training, it is important to remember than they respond best to upbeat and persuasive ways.
+In order to best get through to your Boxer and get the best reaction from them during training, it is important to remember that they respond best to upbeat and persuasive ways.
 Encourage them during the training process and be sure to praise them thoroughly when they have done well.

 It is not uncommon that if they are handled roughly, for example being jerked around or subjected to harsh verbal lash outs, they will shut down and proceed to pout and sulk while refusing to respond to commands and promptings.

-Most often, Boxers that come directly from German blood lines will be the most aggressive or forceful when it comes to strangers.
+Most often, Boxers that come directly from German bloodlines will be the most aggressive or forceful when it comes to strangers.
 Those from mixed lines can vary anywhere between greeting visitors with much tail wagging and enthusiastic barks of welcome to simply treating strangers with polite aloofness.

 Boxers are very loyal companions and are very openly emotional allowing them to be very truthful companions.
 Boxers are also very eager to please.

 Physically, Boxers have a thick, strong, muscular build and a very distinctly short muzzle and soulful, gentle and curious brown eyes on their thick box like heads.
 Full grown males usually weigh somewhere within the realm of 65 to 75 lbs and full grown females are slightly lighter at around 50 to 60 lbs.